-- GW predicted about 100 years ago, serious attempts to measure them since around 50 years - Indirect evidence of GW from radio astronomy - After >40 years of work, earth-based interferometers made their first detections of BBH and BNS - Only the beginning of an era, new instruments are planned that are more sensitive and have different bandwidths.
+- GW predicted about 100 years ago, serious attempts to measure them for more than 50 years - Indirect evidence of GW from radio astronomy - First direct detection of BBH with Earth-based interferometers in 2015, many more since then, including BNS+GRB - Only the beginning of an era, new instruments are planned that are more sensitive and have different bandwidths.
 Note: detection rate scales with cube of sensitivity improvements! - Stay tuned for more expected and unexpected science - Interested in experimental side of GW detection? dedicated course on GW instrumentation, possibility to do thesis in the GW group at Nikhef - Questions: swinkels@nikhef.nl